Tony Evans (pastor)

-Anthony Tyrone "Tony" Evans (born September 10, 1949) is an American Christian pastor, speaker, author, and widely syndicated radio and television broadcaster in the United States.
-Evans serves as senior pastor to the over-9,500-member Oak Cliff Bible Fellowship in Dallas, Texas.
+Anthony Tyrone Evans Sr. (born September 10, 1949) is an American evangelical pastor, speaker, and author.
+From 1976 to 2024, Evans served as senior pastor at Oak Cliff Bible Fellowship in Dallas, Texas.
+Evans' evangelist show airs on various radio stations across the United States on the Christian Satellite Network (CSN).

 Early life and education

 In 1973, at the age of 24, Tony Evans was contacted by a radio show producer from Houston (KHCB).
-This man had contacted Dallas Theological Seminary, where Tony was a junior in the Th.M. program, asking for great preaching content to put on his program for free.
-One of Tony’s professors recommended him.
-Thus began the public broadcasting of Dr. Tony Evans.
-Recorded in a tiny studio on the seminary campus, Tony spent the next few years faithfully preaching into a microphone for a crowd unseen in Houston.
+The producer contacted Dallas Theological Seminary, where Evans was a junior in the Th.M. program, requesting high-quality preaching content to include in his program for free.
+One of Evans' professors recommended him.
+Recorded in a tiny studio on the seminary campus, Evans spent the next few years faithfully preaching into a microphone for a crowd unseen in Houston.

-Nearly a decade later, The Urban Alternative was formed in 1981 when requests for Dr. Evans’ sermons came in so frequently from his Houston and Dallas radio broadcasts that Mrs. Lois Evans, co-founder of the ministry, began fulfilling orders.
-Mrs. Evans used her business skills to organize, develop and expand the outreach and growth of the ministry.
+Nearly a decade later, The Urban Alternative was formed in 1981 when requests for Dr. Evans' sermons came in so frequently from his Houston and Dallas radio broadcasts that Lois Evans, co-founder of the ministry, began fulfilling orders.
+Lois Evans utilized her business skills to organize, develop, and expand the ministry's outreach and growth.

-In 1986, Tony was invited to preach at the National Religious Broadcasters annual conference.
-This drew enormous attention and encouragement to expand the ministry even further.
+In 1986, Evans was invited to preach at the National Religious Broadcasters annual conference.
+This drew enormous attention and encouragement to expand the ministry.

-Not too long after that appearance at NRB, radio stations began to air Dr. Evans’ program.
-Under the leadership of Dr. Lois Evans, Senior Vice-President of TUA, the radio ministry grew nationally and internationally.
-The reach of Tony’s preaching now spans the world, with his broadcasts airing on over 1,400 radio outlets and in over 130 countries, reaching millions each week.
+Not too long after that appearance at NRB, radio stations began to air Evans' program.
+Under the leadership of Lois Evans, Senior Vice President of TUA, the radio ministry expanded both nationally and internationally.
+The reach of Evans' preaching now spans the world, with his broadcasts airing on over 1,400 radio stations and in more than 130 countries, reaching millions each week.

 Evans earned a BA at Carver College in 1972, a Th.M. in 1976, and a Th.D. at Dallas Theological Seminary in 1982.